pavankumartejamallipamu/MALLIPAMU-PAVAN-KUMAR-TEJA_AIT580/assignment-11/assignment11(Task-1).md

 4.visualizing interrelationships
 5.standardization of visualization tools

-###Good Visualization requirements
+### Good Visualization requirements
 1.Define the data variables precisely.
 2.consistency
 3.Keep visual "noise" out of your visualizations.
 4.Include information about the data's provenance.

-###Reasons for Bad visualization
+### Reasons for Bad visualization
-The numbers Doesn't Add Up
+1.The numbers Doesn't Add Up
-Cropped Axes
+2.Cropped Axes
-Not Following the Rules
+3.Not Following the Rules
-Annotations Aren't Used
+4.Annotations Aren't Used

 ### a) example of visualization distortion
 the link for accesing the image is [image of visualization distortion](https://learningsolutionsmag.com/sites/default/files/inline-images/7441_Figure2.png)